 Wildfires are no longer a rare occurrence, making wildfire smoke an urgent and increasing threat to health.
-EPA needs additional resources to protect the public from this source of dangerous air pollution.
+Currently there are knowledge gaps, particularly on how wildfires affect the health of those living in downwind states, and there is a lack of a focused federal response to health impacts.
+EPA would be well equipped to provide that federal response with additional resources.
 The Lung Association requests a total of \$15 million in funding to address these impacts, including \$5 million to establish Wildfire Smoke Health Centers in Collaboration with US Forest Service Missoula Fire Sciences Laboratory; \$7 million for targeted research on wildfire smoke exposure and policy; and \$3 million for EPA to coordinate interagency science, management and communication strategies for addressing wildfires.